ufbfung/cardiac-3d-reconstruction/README.md

 MRI, 3D echo, and CT can all produce 3D surface data, but typically require longer acquisition times (>10 min) or higher costs.
 They also all suffer from low temporal resolution (~20-30 frames per second (fps)).
 Differentiation between cardiac phases and accurate quantitative measures on LV motion require high temporal sampling of ventricular borders.
 This gives 2D echo an advantage over the other modalities due to its high temporal resolution (~250 fps down to ~50 fps to resolve whole LV).
 [Rajan et al. 2016](https://pubmed.ncbi.nlm.nih.gov/26548948/).
 However, the challenge is the reconstruction of a 3D model from few, spatially cross-sectional data.

+#### Calculating Ejection Fraction (EF) per [YouTube video from Nonstop Neuron](https://www.youtube.com/watch?v=OJWJ9MG4yYU)
+Let's begin by defining a few terms:
+- **End diastolic volume (EDV)**: quantity of blood in the ventricles at the end of diastole (heart relaxes and fills with blood).
+Normal EDV is 120 ml for each ventricle.
+- **Systole**: This is when heart contracts and some of the blood is pumped out.
+- **Stroke volume (SV)**: Volume of blood that is pumped out during systole.
+Normal SV is 70 mL for each ventricle.
+- **End systolic volume (ESV)**: Volume of blood that is remaining in the ventricle at the end of systole.
+Normal ESV is 50 mL since normal EDV (120 mL) minus normal SV (70 mL) is 50 mL.
+- **Ejection fraction (EF)**: The fraction of end-diastolic volume that is ejected during systole.
+Thus, normal EF = SV/EDV or normal EF = 60% (70mL/120mL).

 #### Views
 Standardized LA projections, according to the American Society of Echocardiography, is defined as apical two-chamber (A2C), three chamber (A3C), and four-chamber (A4C), and standardized SA projections are basal, mid, and apical.